danielwilczak101/EasyGA/README.md

 ```

 # Developing EasyGA
-Download the repository to some folder
+Download the repository to some folder - If you never used git.
+Look up a youtube tutorial.
+It will all make sense.
 ```
 git clone https://github.com/danielwilczak101/EasyGA.git
 ```